Microsoft Band 2: Criticism

-Mobile Operating Systems
+Mobile operating systems

 Certain functions of the Microsoft Band 2, such as the ability to reply to text messages using Cortana, are only available when paired with phones running a Microsoft mobile OS.
 Android users can reply with a set of predefined messages while iOS users cannot reply at all.

-Additionally, certain sync issues—most notably inaccuracies in the weather tile.
+Additionally, there are certain sync issues—most notably inaccuracies in the weather tile.
 Some have made efforts to rectify the situation using Microsoft's Web Tiles.

 There are issues when using the Band with Windows 10 Mobile.

 Durability

 There have been several reports that the plastic elastomer band material will fail after minimal use.
 Users describe cracks developing in the band, which required device replacement by Microsoft.
 Microsoft will not make the strap slightly thicker, and has decided to discontinue the line.